SomeWeekendReading/someweekendreading.github.io/_posts/2021-04-16-covid-vaccines-and-clots.md

 >given the Johnson & Johnson vaccine in the U.S., but "no similar findings have been
 >observed with the authorized Pfizer-BioNTech vaccine."

-Tony Fauci, peripatetic head of NIAID, said it had "many many&hellip; procedural gaps"
+Tony Fauci, peripatetic head of NIAID, said it had "many many&hellip; procedural gaps":

 > "Suggesting that the complication [CVT] following one vaccine is similar to that of the
 > other... it is impossible, the way this study was designed and conducted, to make that